Skip to main content

 Post-Sale Administration

 The November 2025 sale to TexOil Investments, LLC resolved the asset disposition.
-On December 23, 2025, Barrow Shaver filed a Motion for Entry of an Order Authorizing and Approving Procedures for Settling Causes of Action—establishing a framework to resolve the adversary proceedings and contested claims that survived the sale.
+On December 23, 2025, Barrow Shaver filed a Settlement Procedures Motion—establishing a framework to resolve the adversary proceedings and contested claims that survived the sale.

 With five adversary proceedings pending—covering interpleader funds, lien validity, partnership claims, and individual mineral owner rights—additional litigation remains before final distributions.